Ericsson/ered/README.md

 * `{convergence_check_timeout, timeout()}`

-  If non-zero, a check that all master nodes converge and report identical slot maps, is performed before changing status from 'cluster_not_ok' to 'cluster_ok'.
+  If non-zero, a check that all primary nodes converge and report identical slot maps, is performed before the cluster is considered OK and the 'cluster_ok' info message is sent.
 The timeout is how long to wait for replies from all the master nodes.
 Default 1000.
 Set to zero to disable this check.

 * `{convergence_check_delay, timeout()}`

-  If non-zero, a check that all master nodes converge and report identical slot maps, is performed even when the status is already 'cluster_ok', but only after the specified delay.
+  If non-zero, a check that all primary nodes converge and report identical slot maps, is performed after a slot map update when the cluster is already considered OK, but only after the specified delay.
 Default 5000.
 Set to zero to disable this check.
-  This option doesn't affect the convergence check when the cluster status is 'cluster_not_ok'.
+This option doesn't affect the convergence check performed when the cluster is not yet considered OK.

 * `{close_wait, non_neg_integer()}`